developerkevo/shambarecords-block/README.md

 # shambarecords - shambarecords

-This awesome project was created automatically with <a href="https://github.com/worldsibu/convector-cli" target="_blank">Convector CLI</a>.
+This awesome project was created by <a href="https://wa.me/254714094742" target="_blank">Kevin</a>.
-By default new Convector projects locally include <a href="https://github.com/worldsibu/hurley">Hurley</a> to manage your development environment seamlessly, so you don't have to worry about setting up the network and hard ways to install  and upgrade your chaincodes.
+It is recommended that you run an upgrade first so as to sync the code.

 ## Start